IMF Colombia Staff Statement

 Importantly, engagement continues as the authorities work on plans to reduce the fiscal deficit this year and going forward.
 While the 2025 Financing Plan published in February envisages an improvement in the central government deficit to 5.1 percent of GDP, the authorities are working on the policies underpinning the projected revenue gains as well as the necessary expenditure adjustments to meet the overall fiscal deficit target and bolster resilience in the more shock-prone context.

-The Article IV consultation will continue in the period ahead.
-We thank the authorities for the open and constructive dialogue, and we look forward to maintaining our close engagement, including in the margins of the IMF-World Bank Spring Meetings in late-April in Washington, DC.
+The Article IV consultation will continue in the period ahead ... and we look forward to maintaining our close engagement, including in the margins of the IMF-World Bank Spring Meetings in late-April in Washington, DC.

 The post IMF Colombia staff statement appeared first on Caribbean News Global .